Compare the Fisher Wallace Stimulator® to Drug Therapy, TMS, ECT and tDCS for the treatment of depression, anxiety, insomnia and chronic pain.

 Ideally, you should use the device twice a day for 20 minutes until your symptoms go into remission.
 If you no longer have symptoms, you can stop using the device and then renew treatment if the symptoms return.
 The device has been on the market for decades without any reports of long-term negative effects.
 Many patients have used the device for years.

 Many people report positive changes during or shortly after the first 5-10 treatment sessions.
 Results in treating insomnia are typically experienced faster than in treating depression and anxiety.
-The device should be used daily for 30-45 days before making a decision regarding effectiveness.
+The device should be used daily for up to 3-4 weeks before making a decision regarding effectiveness.
 While level 2 is the recommended starting dosage level, the device may be used safely at level 3 and 4, should level 2 not produce positive results after two weeks.

 When being used to treat chronic pain (on the body), the device often reduces symptoms within a few treatment sessions.